CollectionBuilder/collectionbuilder.github.io/pages/community/student-incentives.md

 **Expectations**:
 - Follow a series of brief tutorials to prepare data and create a CollectionBuilder site
-- Prepare and publish one short video tutorial documenting a CollectionBuilder feature
+- Prepare and publish one short video tutorial documenting a CollectionBuilder feature, or a blog post that highlights your project
 - Submit feedback and attend a follow-up virtual meeting with the CollectionBuilder team to discuss the experience

-**Timeline**: TBA
+**Timeline**: Students will create their projects during the Fall 2023 semester.

 **Stipends Available**: 8

 **How to Apply**: Applicants should prepare a short (min.
 200 words) description of why they want to learn CollectionBuilder.
-An application form will be posted here in late 2023.
+An application form will be posted here in Fall 2023.
 {:.mb-5}